Join the RHS today and support our charity

 C. brachytricha forms a clump of glossy green, linear leaves turning yellow in autumn, with narrow, fluffy, purple-tinged plume-like sprays of flower opening in late summer and early autumn and persisting into the winter

-'Gypsy Romance' is a vigorous, spreading plant with glaucous foliage to 65cm, erect, or lax at edge of clump.
+'Hello Darkness' is a vigorous, spreading plant with glaucous foliage to 65cm, erect, or lax at edge of clump.
 Standards are overlapping, purple with blue and violet tones, paling towards centre.
 Falls are drooping to incurved, velvety with crimped margins, deep purple violet approaching black.
 Beard fairly conspicuous, violet blue.
 Mid season

 H. sieboldii is a small, compact, clump-forming perennial.
 Leaves are narrow, lanceolate, to 15cm in length with mid-green centres and narrowly-edged with white.
 Funnel-shaped, lavender-coloured flowers, on stems to 60cm, appear in mid to late summer